Brother Kevin Crowley

 By 1995, the Day Centre was providing between 200 and 300 meals per day and Br.
 Kevin realised that it was no longer possible to cope with the level of demand in the old building.
 The age profile of those presenting to the Day Centre for support was reducing and there was a visible increase in child poverty.
 A new building was constructed on the same site opening in 1996 with a dramatic improvement in quality and hygiene standards and levels of service delivery and service have been provided from this facility since then.
 By 2008 the number of meals being provided at the Day Centre has increased to approximately 600 per day in line with increasing demand, year on year.

 In 2018, Br.
 Kevin and the Irish Capuchin Friars were honoured by a visit from His Holiness Pope Francis to the Capuchin Day Centre.
 In his address, Pope Francis said that the Capuchins “are especially attuned with people of God, and indeed, with the poor.”
 Being attuned with the poor has been a hallmark of Br.
 Kevin and the Irish Capuchin Friars over many years and has allowed the Day Centre to continue to serve those in need even after Br.
-Kevin’s retirement in August 2022 at the age of 87 years old.
+Kevin’s retirement in August 2022.
+Brother Kevin passed away in July 2025 in Cork at the age of 90 years old.

 Although Br.
 Kevin is now retired, the central role of the Capuchin friars in the work of the Day Centre continues unabated with Capuchin priest Fr.
 Kevin Kiernan now holding the role of Capuchin Director working alongside the executive team in the Centre.